 5.)
 When are the Warm Season and Cool Season?

-The Warm Season runs 24 weeks (approx. 6 months), with the first pick-up on Wed., April 26 (weather permitting), and the final pick-up on Sat., September 7.
+In 2017, Warm Season runs 24 weeks (approx. 6 months), with the first pick-up on Wed., April 26 (weather permitting), and the final pick-up on Sat., October 7.
 The Cool Season runs 8 weeks (approx. 2 months), with the first pick-up on Wed., October 18, and the final pick-up on Sat., Dec.
 9.

 6.)
 Do half shares have as much variety as full shares?